-This afternoon we walked a dvd of “Dazed and Confused” over to the library this afternoon.
+This afternoon we walked a dvd of “Dazed and Confused” over to the library.
 We always find something there to bring home and when it’s due we walk back with it and start the cycle all over.
-We had seen the Richard Linkletter movie before but it was more fun this time, maybe because we are so far out of high school.
+We had seen the Richard Linklater movie before.
+But it was more fun this time, maybe because we are so far out of high school.
 Talk about archetypes, this movie nailed them.
 And the soundtrack has aged really well.

 We buy Canaltown’s Rochester Choice blend and were getting low so I called Pete and had him put together a couple of big bags.
 We parked in the empty parking lot of the old Tops, our store of choice when we lived in the now hot North Winton neighborhood.
 We decided to take a walk before picking up the bags so we headed downtown on the north side of East Avenue.
 I had something to drop off at RoCo and we took a last look at the local landscape show while we were there.
 I was struck by how good looking this show is.
 Nine widely different artists and yet it hangs together.